Identification and Evaluation of Arts and Crafts, Ready-cut, and Prefabricated Houses

 Related Trainings

-The Recent Past: Strategies for Evaluation
+The Recent Past: Strategies for Identification, Evaluation, and Protection

 Customized Training